Graycot/loop-ring/README.md

         "siteURL": "https://graystea.neocities.org/",
         "siteTags": "Relax, Chat, Explore",
         "siteShortDescription": "Sit back, relax, and admire the beauty of the internet", "siteLongDescription": "Hi!
 I'm Graycot, and this is my little corner of the internet.
 Gray's tea was the first website I ever built, and it inspired me to pursue web developement as a passion.
-I love creating beautiful yet function user interfaces, and its my goal to teach others how to build a digital world of their own creation.
+I love creating beautiful and functional websites, and its my goal to teach others how to build a digital world of their own creation.
 Come chat at the cafe and explore the wonders of the web."
   }
 ```